Everyone

 Workplace policies

-Employers may make or change workplace policies regarding COVID-19.
+Employers may make or change regarding COVID-19.
 These could include precautions when an employee who has just had COVID-19 returns to the workplace, for example, testing or the use of masks.
 We recommend employers making or changing any COVID-19 policy consult with employees and unions.

 Health and safety laws require businesses to engage with workers and their representatives on matters that could affect health and safety.
 Businesses must also have clear, effective and ongoing ways for workers to raise concerns or suggest improvements on a day-to-day basis.

-If employees are concerned that being in the workplace with someone who has COVID-19 may harm them, they can talk to their employer, health and safety representative, or union representative.
+If employees are concerned that being in the workplace with someone who has COVID-19 may harm them, they can talk to their employer, health and safety representative, or representative.

 A worker has the right to cease or refuse to carry out work if they believe it will expose them to a serious risk to their health arising from immediate or imminent exposure to a hazard.
 The worker must notify the business and may only continue to cease or refuse to carry out work if they reasonably believe that risk still remains.